achorg/ach-gatsby-site/content/pages/conferences/mla-pages/ach-sessions/ach-sessions-2003-mla-convention.md

 Although the 2003 convention is now in the past, this information will remain available, as a record of what went on.
 Similar information for many other years is available via [the main page on ACH MLA sessions](?q=node/25).

-<div>Session 8: Electronic Theory and Criticism
+Session 8: Electronic Theory and Criticism
 ------------------------------------------

 Saturday, 27 December 2003, 3:30 to 4:45 p.m., Cunningham A, Manchester Grand Hyatt